ncagle/DNS-over-HTTPS/command-line-variables.md

 To help creating better command lines, there are "functions" that can be applied to the contents when a variable is expanded.

 The functions are specified after the variable name, separated by a colon (`:`).
 There can be one or more functions applied to a variable.
+The functions are applied in a left-to-right order.

 ### trim